Nadib-Rana/Nadib-Rana/README.md

 ## 📬 Get in Touch
 - [LinkedIn](https://www.linkedin.com/in/nadib-rana-72923430a/)
-- 📍 Location: Dhaka, Bangladesh
+- 📍 Location: Kishorganj, Dhaka, Bangladesh